camptocamp/c2cgeoportal/doc/integrator/security.rst

             access_control_max_age: 3600

-A ``"*"`` can be included in ``access_control_allow_origin`` to allow everybody to access, but no credentials will be passed in the case.
+A ``"*"`` can be included in ``access_control_allow_origin`` to allow everybody to access, but no credentials will be passed in this case.

 Available services are: